Rjmoodie/yardpass-upgrade/YARDPASS_FEED_INTELLIGENCE_PRESENTATION.md

-# YardPass Feed Intelligence System
+# Liventix Feed Intelligence System
 ## The Competitive Differentiator

-> **Executive Summary:** YardPass employs a proprietary 26-factor AI-powered feed ranking algorithm that optimizes for ticket purchase intent while maintaining social engagement.
+> **Executive Summary:** Liventix employs a proprietary 26-factor AI-powered feed ranking algorithm that optimizes for ticket purchase intent while maintaining social engagement.
 This dual-optimization approach is unique in the events industry and drives 2-3x higher conversion rates than traditional chronological or engagement-based feeds.

 ---